codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was thinking about moving to Moscow but there is no point Russian into things.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+The name of technology company HP stands for what?
- 1. C#
+ 1. Hewlett-Packard
- 2. C++
+ 2. Howard Packmann
- 3. Python
+ 3. Hellman-Pohl
- 4. Java
+ 4. Husker-Pollosk

 <details>
   <summary>Answer</summary>
-  Python
+  Hewlett-Packard
 </details>